 In fact, a growing number of industrial companies – having prioritised marketing efforts – enjoying a return on investment.
-The interim results of the Marketing in Manufacturing survey reveal that 68% of manufacturers and engineers consider marketing a high priority.
+The results of The Marketing in Manufacturing Report reveal that 63% of manufacturers and engineers consider marketing a high priority.

-In this blog post we’ll highlight what they’re doing right and how your engineering or manufacturing firm can follow in their successful footsteps.
+In this blog we’ll highlight what industrial businesses are doing right and how your engineering or manufacturing firm can follow in their successful footsteps.
 A path now well-trodden, it could very well transform your business…

 1. Know Your Audience

 All great marketing strategies stem from detailed buyer personas.